Unbiased Carpet Buying Information for Homeowners

 How to Measure for Carpet in 4 Simple Steps

-Some carpet salespeople are not well trained at the art of Carpet Measuring and may try to sell you more carpet than you actually need!
+Some carpet salespeople are not well trained at the art of Carpet Measuring and may say you require more carpet material than you actually need!
+Whether the bad measuring is intentional or just a miscalculation, it could cost you hundreds or thousands more than necessary.
+Get several bids to compare and verify or learn how to double-check the measurements yourself!

 Step One - Make a Drawing